Sage Landry

 Sage was born in Middlebury, Vermont and at the age of 5 relocated to midcoast Maine with his family.
 Sage later moved to Portland, Maine to attend the University of Southern Maine where he received his Bachelor of Arts in Theater and Sociology.
 Remaining in Portland after finishing his undergrad Sage enrolled at the University of New England where he received his Masters Degree in Social Work.

-Sage is thrilled to begin his second year as a Mental Health Counselor at Oliverian!
-In his free time, you can find Sage hiking the White Mountains, reading a book in a hammock, and engaging with others about things he has yet to but is eager to know.
+Sage began working with the Oliverian School in September 2022 as a counselor and currently resides on campus.
+In his free time you can find Sage hiking the White Mountains, reading a book in a hammock and engaging with others about things he has yet to but is eager to know.

 What do you love most about Oliverian?